Bill Dineen

 William Patrick "Foxy" Dineen (September 18, 1932 – December 10, 2016) was a Canadian professional ice hockey player and head coach.
 He played in the National Hockey League (NHL) for the Detroit Red Wings and Chicago Black Hawks between 1953 and 1958.
 The rest of his career, which lasted from 1953 to 1971, was spent in the minor leagues.
 After his playing career Dineen became a coach and worked in the World Hockey Association from 1972 to 1979.
-He was the head coach for the Houston Aeros for all six seasons before coaching the Hartford Whalers for the 1978-79 season.
+He was the head coach for the Houston Aeros for all six seasons before coaching the New England Whalers for the 1978-79 season.
 The architect of a team in roster construction, Dineen's Aeros reached the playoffs in every season of their history and won the Avco World Trophy twice.
+Dineen won 318 games in the WHA, the most in league history.

 He coached in the American Hockey League in the 1980s, where he won two Calder Cups with the Adirondack Red Wings.
 He was hired to coach the Philadelphia Flyers of the NHL from 1991 to 1993.
 Throughout his career, Dineen was traded for Bob Bailey on three occasions.